wangonya/wangonya.com/content/blog/arrow-this.md

 `this.food` and `this.beverage` return
 `undefined`.

-It worked with the normal function, so what\'s going on?
+It worked with the normal function, so what's going on?
 In the normal function, `this` was our `order` object.
 When using an arrow function, `this` is not bound to anything and it just inherits from the parent scope which in this case is the window.